Automatic Failover

 Note that the monitoring for the Data Service and Index Service health for auto-failover uses the same Timeout value set for node unresponsiveness.
 For example, if the Index Service is deemed unhealthy (because of Index Service failure to send heartbeats) for the Timeout amount of time, then the node that the Index Service is on will be considered for auto-failover (despite the fact that the node cluster manager may be responding and sending heartbeats)

-• Count.
+Count.
 The number of nodes that have already failed over.
 The default value is 0.
 The value is incremented by 1 for every node that has an automatic-failover that occurs, up to the defined maximum count: beyond this point, no further automatic failover can be triggered until the count is reset to 0.
-Running a rebalance will reset the count value back to 0.
+Run a rebalance to reset the count value back to 0.

 By default, auto-failover is switched on, to occur after 120 seconds for up to 1 event.
 Nevertheless, Couchbase Server triggers auto-failover only within the constraints described above, in Auto-Failover Constraints.